 - Fees – such as school registration fees

 Temple Beth Hillel offers financial consideration to a limited number of families every year to ensure that temporary financial difficulties do not effect a members’ ability to remain a part of our community.
 We are strong believers in being there for any member of our community in need, but the Temple itself is a costly institution to run each year.
 Our budget resources are limited.
-Temple Beth Hillel, like most synagogues, demonstrates ‘due diligence’ to it’s members by asking families interested in ‘financial consideration’ (some temples refer to this as ‘dues relief’) to complete a one page confidential form that explains the need for such consideration.
-All members enjoy full membership privileges regardless of the dollar amount they contribute to income or expenses of the temple.
+Temple Beth Hillel, like most synagogues, demonstrates ‘due diligence’ to its members by asking families interested in ‘financial consideration’ (some temples refer to this as ‘dues relief’) to complete a short confidential form that explains the need for such consideration.
+All members enjoy full membership privileges regardless of the dollar amount they contribute to the temple.
 The temple community is greatly enriched by having a diverse, inclusive congregation.